neoforged/.github/primers/1.21.6/index.md

     - `GuiProfilerChartRenderState` - The state of the profiler chart.
     - `GuiSignRenderState` - The state of the sign background in the edit screen.
     - `GuiSkinRenderState` - The state of a player with a given skin.
+    - `OversizedItemRenderState` - The state of an item model that can be rendered at an arbitrary size.
     - `PictureInPictureRenderState` - An interfaces that defines the basic state necessary to render the picture-in-picture to the screen.
 - `net.minecraft.client.gui.screens`
+    - `ConfirmScreen`
+        - `layout` - Defines a vertical list of elements spaced by eight units.
+        - `yesButton`, `noButton` -> `yesButtonComponent`, `noButtonComponent`
+            - `yesButton`, `noButton` now represent the actual buttons
+        - `addAdditionalText` - Adds any additional text before the buttons in the layout.
+        - `addButtons` - Adds the buttons in the layout.
+    - `PauseScreen`
-    - `PauseScreen#rendersNowPlayingToast` - Returns whether the 'Now Playing' toast should be rendered.
+        - `rendersNowPlayingToast` - Returns whether the 'Now Playing' toast should be rendered.
+        - `onDisconnect` -> `disconnectFromWorld`, now public and static; not one-to-one
     - `Screen`
         - `CUBE_MAP` -> `net.minecraft.client.renderer.GameRenderer#cubeMap`
         - `PANORAMA` -> `net.minecraft.client.renderer.GameRenderer#panorama`